randsleadershipslack/destalinator/README.md

 Destalinator can be chatty and make potentially big changes to a Slack team (by warning or archiving a large amount of channels), especially when first installed.

 To minimize the risk of making a mistake, Destalinator will run in a dry-run mode unless the `DESTALINATOR_ACTIVATED` environment variable exists.
-Set it to any non-empty value and Destalinator is "active."
+Set it to true and Destalinator is "active."
 If you want to remain in dry-run mode, ensure this variable is unset/does not exist.

 #### `DESTALINATOR_LOG_LEVEL` (Optional; Default: `INFO`)